 In the past, seeing a registered dietitian for nutrition counseling traditionally involved a focus on food and body—what to eat and what not to eat, a meal plan, weight and height measurements, perhaps even calories and exchanges.
 Over the last number of years nutrition counseling has evolved into nutrition therapy—a process that is client-focused, process-oriented, and relationship-building.
 The main goal of this counseling is to address the thoughts and feelings that are connected to one’s relationship with food and body.
 Challenging distorted myths about food, teaching the science behind how the body works, and how food can nourish both mind and body are all integral parts of this counseling paradigm.
 Helping people tune into the internal wisdom about eating with which they are born through the process of Intuitive Eating is the focus of my counseling services.
 I mainly work with people to heal disordered eating and eating disorders.
 I also counsel in the areas of preventative nutrition, pregnancy, and some medical conditions.

 The M.S. stands for Master of Science degree.
-The R.D.N. means Registered Dietitian Nutritionist, the CEDRD means Certified Eating Disorder Registered Dietitian, the Fiaedp means Fellow of the International Association of Eating Disorder Professionals, and F.A.D.A. is short for Fellow of the Academy of Nutrition and Dietetics, (formerly The American Dietetic Association).
-A registered dietitian must meet certain criteria determined by the American Dietetic Association, including prescribed coursework, a hospital based traineeship or internship, and a qualifying exam.
+The R.D.N. means Registered Dietitian Nutritionist, the CEDRD means Certified Eating Disorder Registered Dietitian, the F.iaedp means Fellow of the International Association of Eating Disorder Professionals, the F.A.D.A. means Fellow of The American Dietetic Association, and F.A.N.D. is short for Fellow of the Academy of Nutrition and Dietetics, (formerly, the American Dietetic Association ).
+A registered dietitian must meet certain criteria determined by the Academy of Nutrition and Dietetics, including prescribed coursework, a hospital based traineeship or internship, and a qualifying exam.
 A Certified Eating Disorder RD must meet rigorous requirements for certification in the field of treating eating disorders.
 A Fellow of the International Association of Eating Disorder Professionals is a category of membership of this professional eating disorder organization which is an honor available to highly committed and accomplished professionals.
-A Fellow of the Academy of Nutrition and Dietetics has completed advanced requirements including a minimum of eight years of registration as a dietitian, a written publication, a national professional network of dietitians, service in the dietetic community, and a written exam, among other qualifications.
+A Fellow of the Academy of Nutrition and Dietetics (as well as the former American Dietetic Association) has completed advanced requirements including a minimum of eight years of registration as a dietitian, a written publication, a national professional network of dietitians, service in the dietetic community, and a written exam, among other qualifications.

 Individual, Family, and Group Counseling